 Many borrowers consider prepaying or foreclosing their existing Personal Loans due to the high-interest costs and EMI burden associated with them.
 While Personal Loan prepayment is usually a good idea for borrowers, they should do a thorough cost-benefit analysis to guarantee a sound decision.

-Prepayment is when you pay off your outstanding loan amount in whole or part before the loan agreement's due date.
+Prepayment is when you pay off your outstanding loan amount in whole or part before the loan’s due date.
 The prepayment clause specifies that if you pay off your loan before the agreed-upon term, the lender will charge you a fee equal to a percentage of the total loan amount, i.e., foreclosure charges on the Personal Loan.
+The prepayment charges on Personal Loans vary from lender to lender.

 You might choose a part payment option if you have available cash that is insufficient to cover the total outstanding principal amount but can significantly reduce your loan burden.
 It can reduce the amount of owed principal, lowering your EMIs and real interest.
 If you choose this option, make a partial payment as soon as possible to save money by lowering your interest rate.